 You value ACE’s annual charity recommendations, and want to support these effective charities with a legacy gift, but know that our recommendations may be different when your bequest is realized.
 By leaving your bequest to ACE’s Recommended Charity Fund, your legacy gift will be distributed to the Top and Standout Charities that are recommended at the time your gift is received and according to their funding needs.

-To discuss leaving a personalized legacy gift with ACE, please contact ACE’s Director of Development Kalista Barter, or submit your name and preferred contact information here.
+To discuss leaving a personalized legacy gift with ACE, please contact ACE’s Director of Philanthropy Kalista Barter, or submit your name and preferred contact information here.
 We will be in touch with you shortly.

 The material presented on this website is intended as general educational information on the topics discussed herein and should not be interpreted as legal, financial or tax advice.
 Please seek the specific advice of your tax advisor, attorney, and/or financial planner to discuss the application of these topics to your individual situation.